-- 2. Vesting within the Board of Directors of powers relating to approval of the strategic goals of the Group, the definition of its organisational model and the supervision of compliance therewith and further development thereof. - 3.
-Assumption by the chairman of the Board of Directors & CEO, with the technical support of the Operating Committee, by the Business CEO, with overall responsibility for all of the businesses of the Group, and by the rest of the management team, of the duty of organisation and strategic coordination within the Group. - 4.
-The function of strategic organisation and coordination is strengthened through the country subholding companies in relation to those countries and/or businesses decided by the Board of Directors.

-5. The head of business companies of the Group assume decentralised executive responsibilities, enjoy the independence necessary to carry out the day-to-day administration and effective management of each of the businesses and are responsible for the day-to-day control thereof.
+- Vesting the Board of Directors with powers relating to the approval of strategic goals at the Group level, the definition of its organisational model, and the supervision of compliance therewith and further development thereof, fully respecting the special framework of strengthened autonomy of the listed country subholding companies. - 3.
+Assumption by the chairman of the Board of Directors and by the chief executive officer, with the technical support of the Operating Committee, and by the management team, of the duty of strategic supervision, organisation and coordination at the Group level. - 4.
+The function of supervision, organisation and strategic coordination is strengthened through the country subholding companies, which perform it in relation to the territories, countries or businesses decided by the Company's Board of Directors. - 5.
+The head of business companies assume decentralised executive responsibilities, enjoy the independence necessary to carry out the day-to-day administration and effective management of each of the businesses, and are responsible for the day-to-day control thereof.